Modelling structure and predicting dynamics of discussion threads in online boards: Dataset

-The Reddit platform is designed such that users are first exposed to the content and general information of a post, while comments are only visible afterwards.
+The Reddit platform is designed such that users are first exposed to the content and general information of a post, while comments are only visible after clicking under the post.
 This difference implies that the root has a larger degree, on average, than a comment, as shown in Figure~\ref{fig:degree_distribution}, (a), an observation already made in other Internet boards \cite{Gomez2011} and for reply trees in Twitter \cite{nishi2016reply}.
 This observation has important consequences, as it suggests that the degree of the root is determined by a different process than for other nodes.
 This conclusion is confirmed in Figure~\ref{fig:degree_distribution}, (b), where we show the degree distribution of the root (in red) and the forward degree distribution of all other vertices (in blue) in 2008 are clearly different.
 By definition, the \textit{forward degree} is the degree of a comment minus one, and it corresponds to the number of comments made in reply to a certain comment.
-Both distributions are well approximated by a power-law with exponents close to $2.1$ for the root and $3.8$ for the comments.
-Note that the forward degree distribution does not appear to change with the distance to the root.
+Although a slight tail cutoff is visible for the root degree distribution, both distributions are well approximated by a power-law with exponents close to $2.1$ for the root and $3.8$ for the comments.
+Note that the forward degree distribution for comments does not appear to change with the distance to from root.
 Similar distributions were obtained for other years.